202C-Pilot/202C-Master-Course/syllabus.md

 There will be 15 class discussions forums, each worth 1% or one point, for a total of 15% of your final grade.
 Similarly, there will be 15 writing activity forums, each worth 1% or one point, for a total of 15% of your final grade.
 Together, these class discussions and writing activities make up nearly a third of your final grade, which reflects just how important interacting with your classmates is to this course.

-Both class discussions and writing activities will be graded on a three point scale aimed at rewarding your effort in each forum.
-That three point scale is as follows:
+Both class discussions and writing activities will be graded on a three point scale aimed at rewarding your effort in each forum:

 * 1 point for students who make **excellent** effort.
 * 0.75 of a point for students who make **satisfactory** effort.